DURING – What happens at a hearing?

 What is the role of my representative?

-The representative is there to speak on your behalf.
+Your representative is there to speak on your behalf.
 They will represent your views, wishes and preferences.
-If you can’t express your views, wishes or preferences, they will represent your best interest.
+If you can’t express your views, wishes or preferences, they will represent your best interests.

 What is the role of my support person during the hearing?